 Chapter 2 defines the Reference Architecture requirements and, when appropriate, provides references to where these requirements are addressed in this document.
 The intent of this document is to address all of the mandatory ("must") requirements and the most useful of the other optional ("should") requirements.
 Chapter 3 and 4 cover the Cloud Infrastructure resources and the core OpenStack services, while the APIs are covered in Chapter 5.
 Chapter 6 covers the implementation and enforcement of security capabilities and controls.
 Life Cycle Management of the Cloud Infrastructure and VIM are covered in Chapter 7 with stress on Logging, Monitoring and Analytics (LMA), configuration management and some other operational items.
 Please note that Chapter 7 is not a replacement for the implementation, configuration and operational documentation that accompanies the different OpenStack distributions.
-Chapter 8 identifies certain Gaps that currently exist and plans on how to address them.
-For example, Service Function Chaining support needs to be addressed to realise the full potential and value of SDN and NFV.
+Chapter 8 identifies certain Gaps that currently exist and plans on how to address them (for example, resources autoscaling).